Omni Calculator logo

 2. Enter the spaceship mass, excluding fuel.

-3. Select the destination: pick the star, planet, galaxy you want to travel to from the dropdown menu.
+3. Select the destination: pick the star, planet, or galaxy you want to travel to from the dropdown menu.

 5. Define the aim: select whether you aim to "Arrive at destination and stop" or “Arrive at destination at full speed”.